jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 While the code is definitely more verbose, it makes dealing with the problem at hand much simpler in a compartmentalized and decoupled way.
-But let&rsquo;s define a helper method first:
+But let's define a helper method first:

 ```
 $.fn.firstClick = function( callback ) {